The 7 popular dishes to try in Saigon

 Hu tieu, saigonese noodle soup

 In addition to three treasures rice and Banh mi, another emblematic dish of Saigon is Hu tieu which is simply called saigonese noodle soup.
 Unlike Pho or Bun, traditional Vietnamese noodle soups, this variant is distinguished by thinner and more elastic rice pasta.
-Originally embellished with simple pork slices, other ingredients are currently accompanying Hu tieu such as shrimp, pork liver, quail eggs, cuttlefish...
-This colourful and fragrant mixture has something to offer a delight that is often enjoyed at breakfast and dinner.
-It can be eaten hot for the soup version and cold for the salad that can’t be without the soybean sprouts, dried fragrant garlic and a bowl of broth garnished with spring onions.
+Originally served with simple pork slices, other ingredients are currently accompanying Hu tieu such as shrimp, pork liver, quail eggs, cuttlefish and more.
+This colourful and fragrant mixture has something to offer for all and is a delight that is often enjoyed at breakfast and dinner.
+It can be eaten hot as a soup or cold as a salad that can’t be consumed without soybean sprouts, dried fragrant garlic and a bowl of broth garnished with spring onions.

 Price: between 35,000 and 65,000 VND